5 Warning Signs Your Shopify Store Is Losing Customers

 Impact

-A low repeat customer rate means higher reliance on paid ads, driving up CAC.
+A low repeat purchase rate means higher reliance on paid ads, driving up CAC.

 Losing repeat buyers directly lowers customer lifetime value (CLV), which slows down Shopify store growth.

-Provide a smooth post-purchase experience that Shopify shoppers expect, with clear shipping updates and proactive support.
+Provide a smooth post-purchase experience with clear shipping updates and proactive support.

-Personalize retention campaigns like email, SMS, and loyalty rewards to keep customers engaged.
+Personalise retention campaigns email, SMS, and loyalty rewards to keep customers engaged after checkout.

 Reduce friction with self-service tools.
-For example, with Account Editor, customers can easily update their shipping address or edit orders post-purchase, reducing frustration and giving them confidence to buy again.
+With Account Editor, customers can update their shipping address or edit orders post-purchase, reducing frustration and giving them confidence to buy again.

 Sign #2: Rising Cancellation or Return Requests